 It’ll be a blast — and it’s free!

-We asked Lara about how the book came to be, and what it means to her.
-Here's what she had to say:
+We asked Wilson to tell us a bit about how the book came to be.
+Here's what he had to say:

 Illustrations by Julian Targowski for BuzzFeed.